 With the recent trend of community-focused marketing and monetizing communities, many businesses are looking to join the bandwagon.
 However, because of the growing concerns over Facebook’s privacy issues and uncertain algorithm changes, people have started losing trust in the platform.
-So, irrespective of whether the use case is for building a community for an established brand or a solopreneur looking to create a purpose-driven community around a shared interest, it highly likely that the community builder is looking alternatives to Facebook Groups for their communities.
+So, irrespective of whether the use case is for building a community for an established brand or a solopreneur looking to create a purpose-driven community around a shared interest, it highly likely that the community builder is looking for alternatives to Facebook Groups for their communities.

 With recent data scandals such as Cambridge Analytica, it’s quite common to acknowledge that community owners are inclined towards completely owning the data and privacy guidelines.
 That’s the primary reason why community managers are looking for robust platforms that would check off all these requirements.